phrmendes/phrmendes/README.md

 # Hello 👋

-- Interested in statistics, R, Python, Nix and machine learning
+- Interested in statistics, R, Python, machine learning and time series
 - Working as DevOps/SRE with infrastructure as code (Ansible, Terraform, Azure DevOps and Kubernetes)
 - My research is about MLOps and time series models